Simon-tan/IKT/README.md

 # IKT, # EIKT

-1) IKT https://arxiv.org/pdf/2112.11209.pdf.
-Interpretable Knowledge Tracing: Simple and Efficient Student Modeling with Causal Relations, In Proceedings of the 36th AAAI Conference on Artificial Intelligence: EAAI.
+1) IKT Interpretable Knowledge Tracing: Simple and Efficient Student Modeling with Causal Relations, In Proceedings of the 36th AAAI Conference on Artificial Intelligence: EAAI. https://arxiv.org/pdf/2112.11209.pdf.

-2) EIKT Enhanced Interpretable Knowledge Tracing for Students’ Performance Prediction with Human-understandable Feature Space, In Proceedings of the 26th International Conference on Artificial Intelligence in Education.
+2) EIKT Enhanced Interpretable Knowledge Tracing for Students’ Performance Prediction with Human-understandable Feature Space, In Proceedings of the 26th International Conference on Artificial Intelligence in Education. (will be updated soon)

 ### Data format